 The Integrity has a capacity of 16 passengers with 10 crew members and one naturalist guide.
 There are a total of six, 150 sq. foot staterooms on the Main Deck, one fixed-twin stateroom, and a 350 sq. foot Owner’s Suite.
 The standard staterooms offer plenty of space along with double windows, providing a scenic backdrop during your Galápagos exploration.
 A writing desk, small lounge, storage cabinet, and a full-sized shower make this feel like a fully functioning hotel room.
 The Owner’s Suite takes up the bow of the main deck, covering its entire width.
 For those desiring ultimate privacy and luxury, this does the job.
 Each room consists of an LCD TV with a DVD player, individual climate control, private ensuite bathrooms, and large double windows.

-For rest and relaxation, passengers have a partially covered sun deck lounge with a 360-degree bar for their choice of view.
+For rest and relaxation, passengers have a partially covered sun deck lounge with a 360-degree bar (with drinks and a soda machine for the kids!) for their choice of view.
 There is also a platform at the bow of the boat, which is the recommended spot for watching dolphins surf the bow waves.
 I was informed that at night time you can search for bioluminescent life in the water at the viewing platform!

 With all the amenities, what cannot go unnoticed is the Cedrela, or Spanish cedar adorning the Integrity’s interior.
 Native to the American tropics, the wood used was grown and harvested by the family farm of Rolf Siever’s (the yacht’s owner) on Santa Cruz Island.
 Cedrela is the most favorable and supreme hardwood for yachts, due to its natural insect repellent nature and having an enjoyable cedar scent.
 More so, the family farm wood that decorates the interior shows the Siever family’s personal commitment to the Integrity’s legacy.